gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 These are crucial for the smooth functioning of digital communications and network management.

-- Domain Name System (DNS) - port 53 is just like the internet phone book.
+- **Domain Name System (DNS)** - **TCP/UDP port 53** is just like the internet phone book.
 This system is used to translate human-friendly domain names into an IP address that computers can use to identify each other on a network.
 It operates on two different transport protocols, both TCP and UDP.
 It uses UDP for querying and response messages that fit within a single packet.
 If there is a larger message that needs to be sent, it is going to use TCP for those larger messages.

-- Dynamic Host Configuration Protocol (DHCP) - port 67 and port 68 is used to automate the assignment of IP addresses, subnet masks, gateways, and other networking parameters (including DNS IPs) to a client device.
+- **Dynamic Host Configuration Protocol (DHCP)** - **UDP port 67 (server)** and **UDP port 68(client)** is used to automate the assignment of IP addresses, subnet masks, gateways, and other networking parameters (including DNS IPs) to a client device.
 It simplifies of configuring devices on our IP networks.
-These DHCP servers listen for client requests over port 67 using UDP as a transport mechanism and the DHCP clients will receive responses back over port 68 using UDP.

-- SQL Services - port 1433 (Microsoft SQL) or port 3306 (MySQL) refers to the protocols used by database servers to manage queries and control operations from the client applications that are requesting them.
+- **SQL Services** - **TCP port 1433 (Microsoft SQL)** or **TCP port 3306 (MySQL)** refers to the protocols used by database servers to manage queries and control operations from the client applications that are requesting them.

 - Simple Network Management Protocol (SNMP) - port 161 and port 162 is used for collecting information from or configuring different network devices like servers, printers, hubs, switches, and routers over an IP network.
 It uses UDP.
 Port 161 is used by SNMP managers that are communicating with the SNMP agents on the different devices to conduct polling.
 Port 162 is used when agents want to send unsolicited trap messages back to the SNMP manager, which essentially is reporting information back to the manager about the client device.
 SNMP is crucial for network diagnostics and performance monitoring and is something people will use heavily as a network administrator or network technician.